UniMath/UniMath/INSTALL.md

 $ sudo apt-get install git ocaml ocaml-nox ocaml-native-compilers camlp4-extra camlp5 proofgeneral proofgeneral-doc libgtk2.0 libgtksourceview2.0 liblablgtk-extras-ocaml-dev ocaml-findlib
 ```

+## ProofGeneral add-ons

+Some useful ProofGeneral add-ons are available for installation at https://github.com/cpitclaudel/company-coq

 ## Installing UniMath under Mac OS or Linux

 To download UniMath and prepare for building it, issue the following